sysrpl/Lazarus.UnityAppIndicators/README.md

 # Lazarus.UnityAppIndicators

-This is the fix for Lazarus TTrayIcon on Unity:
+This is the fix for Lazarus TTrayIcon on Unity.

 To use git the code above and: